 When making a request for information under the AIE Regulations you are required to:

-- state that the application is being made under the AIE Regulations and submit it in writing (to the address above) or in electronic form (email: email@example.com)
+- state that the application is being made under the AIE Regulations and submit it in writing to firstname.lastname@example.org

 - provide your contact details

 - state, in terms that are as specific as possible, the environmental information required, and specify the form and manner of access desired (e.g. Do you wish to seek photocopies?
 Do you wish to view the original documents? etc.).

 Normally you will be notified of the decision on your request within 1 month of its receipt.